CPUSim64 Instruction Set

 Because some instructions operate on integer registers or floating point registers and because some instructions support integer literals of differing sizes, the following table lists the symbols used in the Operands and Operation columns

-Register Refernce Symbols
+Register Reference Symbols

 SymbolDescription